g0utham-unm/oracle-apex-task-tracker/README.md

    - Set up authentication if needed (e.g., App Users)
    - Launch from APEX dashboard.

-## 📌 Notes

-- This project was originally created for learning and portfolio use.
-- The APEX dynamic actions and PL/SQL processes help demonstrate low-code event handling.

 ## 👨‍💻 Author

 **Sai Goutham Panamgipalli**